w3c/gpc/README.md

 ## Getting Involved

-This specification is a work item of the [Privacy Workin  Group](https://www.w3.org/groups/wg/privacy/).
+This specification is a work item of the [Privacy Working  Group](https://www.w3.org/groups/wg/privacy/).

 ## Resources
 - Visit [initiative site](https://globalprivacycontrol.org) to learn more about the proposed standard and who is involved